smitelli/cosmodoc/src/content/topics/player-movement-functions/index.md

         mov   [bp-4],bx          ; [mapcell] = ES:BX
 ```

 In our example's 64 tile-high map, the width is 512 tiles by definition (the product must always equal 32,768). {{< lookup/cref mapYPower >}} is therefore 9.
-Lets say the player has continued to fall and is now interacting with tiles on (zero-indexed) row 65, way outside the legal Y range of 0&ndash;63.
+Lets say the player has continued to fall and is now interacting with tiles on (zero-indexed) row 65, way outside the legal Y range of 0--63.
 AX takes 65, CL is 9, and the first `shl` produces 33,280 in AX.
 What this is saying is that, to access tiles on row 65 of a map with these dimensions, we need to skip over 33,280 linear tiles of data to select that row.

 Each tile is two bytes (owing to the pointer referring to a `word` type in the way it is used here) so we need to double 33,280 to get something we can use as a memory offset.
 The compiler implements that as a `shl` by one, which is a handy speed optimization.

 That `shl` is where the cold realities of the processor whack us.
 We overflow the 16-bit register, wrap past zero, and AX becomes 1,024.
 We end up with the same result that we would've had if we had entered the function with `y_origin` set to 1.
 `les bx,...` sets ES to the segment address of {{< lookup/cref mapData >}} and BX to the offset to its first byte.
 The result in AX, right or wrong, increases the offset in BX and then `x_origin` increases it further, and nothing remembers whether or not anything overflowed.

 In terms of map space, it's a reasonable behavior.
 If you read a piece of paper from left to right, then top to bottom, eventually you're going to find yourself at the bottom-right corner with nowhere else to go.
-The only logical place to jump is back to the top-right of something.
+The only logical place to jump is back to the top-left of something.
 It also makes perfect sense from the standpoint of the processor, because that conceptual piece of paper is mapped onto a 64 KiB range of offset values that wraps the exact same way.

 When the player falls into a bottomless pit, most of the game's logic has no trouble with the excessive Y position, but the map intersection calculations behave as if the player wrapped around and started falling into the top of the sky in row zero.
 And actually, most of the time this isn't a problem -- maps with bottomless pits tend to also have vast unbounded open sky in the top few map rows.
 But E2M6 is different: It evokes a sort of cave vibe, complete with a line of solid ground at the top of the visible scroll area to suggest that you're in a system of worm tunnels underground.